ucielsola/subtis/README.md

 3. Download environment variables from 1Password and paste them to root project folder

-> Or ask for a quick link with time expiration
+> or ask for a quick time expiration link

 4. Run subtis REST API first